softwaremill/sttp/docs/openapi.md

 # OpenAPI

-sttp-client [request definitions](requests/basics.md) can be automatically generated from [openapi](https://swagger.io/specification/) `.yaml` specifications using:

-. the `scala-sttp` code generator, included in the [openapi-generator](https://github.com/OpenAPITools/openapi-generator) project
+sttp-client [request definitions](requests/basics.md) can be automatically generated from [openapi](https://swagger.io/specification/) `.yaml` specifications using the `scala-sttp` code generator, included in the [openapi-generator](https://github.com/OpenAPITools/openapi-generator) project.

 ## Using the openapi-generator